oracle/python-oracledb/doc/src/user_guide/lob_data.rst

 Streaming LOBs (Read)
 =====================

+Without setting :attr:`oracledb.defaults.fetch_lobs <Defaults.fetch_lobs>` or
-Without setting ``oracledb.defaults.fetch_lobs`` to False, or without using an output type handler, the CLOB and BLOB values are fetched as :ref:`LOB objects<lobobj>`.
+equivalent execution parameter to *False*, or without using an output type handler, then the CLOB and BLOB values are fetched as :ref:`LOB objects<lobobj>`.
 The size of the LOB object can be obtained by calling :meth:`LOB.size()` and the data can be read by calling :meth:`LOB.read()`: